wendyverdonk93/docs/content/tools/recurring-payments/how-to-activate-recurring-payments.md

 read_more: '.'
 ---

-Recurring payments are not included by default in your [MultiSafepay Control](https://merchant.multisafepay.com/) <br>
+Recurring payments are not included by default in your [MultiSafepay Control](https://merchant.multisafepay.com/).

 A request to activate recurring payments can be sent to either your account manager or to our Risk Team at <screening@multisafepay.com>

 There is a fixed limit to the amount of recurring payments you may charge per recurring ID.
 By default, this can be done once every 24 hours.